AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/get-started-with-home.md

 >[!NOTE]
 >
->The Filter and Sort by options do not affect the Approvals I've Submitted grouping.
+>The [!UICONTROL Filter] and [!UICONTROL Sort by] options do not affect the Approvals I've Submitted grouping.
 This grouping is visible as long as you have work waiting for approval.

 &nbsp;